 The pretty Georgian market town of Holt, a few miles inland by car, makes for a lovely day out with some wonderful independent shops, galleries and eateries.

 In short – you’ll find something to suit all ages and tastes in Sheringham and environs, whether you like to stroll and shop or simply sit and watch the world go by with the crisp sea breeze gently blowing in your hair…

-Other interesting sites, ideas for things to do and places to visit in the area:
+Other interesting sites, a few ideas for things to do and places to visit in the area:

 Experience Sheringham.
 A fount of information about the immediate locale.

 Seal trips to Blakeney Point.
 Take a traditional clinker-built wooden ferry to see the seals, wildlife & beautiful scenery at Blakeney Point.

 The Thursford Collection (& their hugely popular Christmas Spectacular).

 The North Norfolk Railway (‘The Poppy Line’).

 Pensthorpe Nature Reserve & Gardens.
 Host of BBC’s Springwatch.